Worksite Safety – Oil or Solvent-Soaked Rags

-Storing oil-soaked rags in specially designed metal cans safely contain a self-ignited fire and control the danger of spontaneous combustion.
+Storing oil soaked rags in specially designed metal cans that safely contain a self-ignited fire controls and the danger of spontaneous combustion.
 These containers are made of metal and have self-closing covers.
 They need to be elevated so that the heat from a fire within the container won’t ignite a wooden floor or other combustibles under the container.

 The risk of spontaneous combustion is virtually eliminated by limiting the oxygen in the container.
-The oxidation process will use up the oxygen in the container, stopping the reaction and thus preventing a fire.
+The oxidation process will use up the oxygen in the container stopping the reaction, thus preventing a fire.

-All solvent waste, oily rags, and flammable liquids shall be kept in fire resistant covered containers and removed from the worksite daily.
+All solvent waste, and oily rags shall be kept in fire resistant covered containers until removed from worksite and disposed of daily.

 Safety can distinguish you…Lack of safety can extinguish you!!

 Download Spanish flyer: SMOTW_453_Worksite Safety – Oil or Solvent Soaked Rags_esp.pdf (118.58 kb)